dangerceo/0/README.md

-# ryOS — A web-based OS experience, made with Cursor
+# 0 — A web-based OS concept

 A modern web-based desktop environment inspired by classic macOS, built with a cutting-edge web stack and AI.
 Features multiple built-in applications and a familiar desktop interface.
 Works on all devices—including mobile, tablet, and desktop.